teresamendescoelho-cpu/Should-Marketing-Professionals-Learn-Data-Analytics-/PROJECT_RESOURCES.md

 ---

-# 📈 Machine Learning Models
+# 🤖 Machine Learning Models

+The following models will be explored and compared:

 * Linear Regression
 * Decision Tree Regressor